felixjwong/protocol/README.md

 The protocol guides readers to train and deploy their own Chemprop models.
 Successful execution of the protocol should result in files similar to those in this repository.
 This repository is provided in order to further guide readers in navigating the protocol.

+### Computational steps

+This repository provides a Jupyter notebook file, "Tutorial.ipynb", for running all computational steps described in the protocol.
+Execute each cell in this notebook in sequence, and note the dependencies on different files in this repository.

 ### Key files

 Key files are detailed as part of the protocol, but it is helpful to note the following:

 <ul>
+<li>Tutorial.ipynb: a Jupyter notebook file executing the computational steps described in the protocol using the files provided as part of this repository.</li>
 <li>models/train.csv: A CSV file containing the SMILES strings and activity values of compounds in the training set.
 The default files provided are training sets of 2,335 compounds, which are a subset of the screening data <a href="https://www.nature.com/articles/s41586-023-06887-8">originally published in our work</a>.
 These files, one each for antibiotic activity against <i>Staphylococcus aureus</i>, cytotoxicity against HepG2 cells, cytotoxicity against human primary skeletal muscle cells, and cytotoxicity against IMR-90 cells, correspond to Supplementary Datasets 1-4 in the protocol.
 </li>
 <li>models/hyperparameters.json: A JSON file containing key hyperparameters specifying the architectures of the Chemprop models used.
 </li>
-<li>test.csv: A CSV file containing the SMILES strings of 99,999 compounds from the Broad Institute's 800K database, for which Chemprop predictions will be made.
+<li>test.csv: A CSV file containing the SMILES strings of 100,000 compounds from the Broad Institute's 800K database, for which Chemprop predictions will be made.
 This file corresponds to Supplementary Dataset 5 in the protocol.
 </li>
 <li>test_results: A CSV file containing the results from running chemprop_predict on test.csv using the models in "sa_models".
 </li>
-<li>hit.csv: A CSV file containing a single SMILES string with a high antibiotic prediction score and a rationale that can be calculated.
+<li>examples.csv: A CSV file containing a single SMILES string with a high antibiotic prediction score and a rationale that can be calculated.
 </li>
-<li>hits_rationales: A CSV file containing the results from running chemprop_interpret on hit.csv using the models in "sa_models".
+<li>examples_rationales: A CSV file containing the results from running chemprop_interpret on hit.csv using the models in "sa_models".
 </li>
 <li>environment.yml: A file listing the Python dependencies needed for successful installation of Chemprop.
 </li>